-This report describes those contaminants that have been detected in the analyses of almost 200 different potential contaminants, nearly 100 of which are regulated by the USEPA and the NYSDOH.
+This report describes those contaminants that

+have been detected in the analyses of almost 200 different potential contaminants, nearly 100 of which are regulated by the USEPA and the NYSDOH.
 Liberty is proud to tell you that there have been no contaminants detected that exceed any federal or state drinking water standards.
 Hundreds of samples are analyzed every year by a NYS certified laboratory.
 Sample results are available on the Table in this report.

 This report is intended to provide information for all water users.
 If received by an absentee landlord, a business, or a school, please share the information with tenants, employees, or students.
-We are happy to make additional copies of this report available; please call Liberty's Water Quality Manager at 516-273-5670.
+We are happy to make additional copies of this report available.
 You may also access this report on the Liberty web page at www.libertyenergyandwater.com.